ha5ha6/judy_blog/_pages/about.md

 **Towards Autonomous Intelligence**

 More recently, my research has expanded beyond classical reinforcement learning.
 I am exploring what additional computational mechanisms may be required for autonomous intelligence in embodied agents.
-Related topics include **intrinsic motivation, world models, neuroscience-inspired learning, and foundation models for robotics**.
+Related topics include **intrinsic motivation, curriculum learning, life-long learning, world models, and foundation models for robotics**.